PM Modi reviews security preparedness amid Ukraine crisis

 The government has also been appreciated and its efforts have been acknowledged by leaders of neighbouring nations for safely bringing back some of their stranded residents.

-Nepal's Prime Minister Sher Bahadur Deuba on Saturday expressed gratitude to PM Modi and his government for evacuating four Nepalese nationals stranded in Ukraine amidst the military offensive by Russia.
-Bangladeshi Prime Minister Sheikh Hasina also thanked Prime Minister Modi as India rescued nine Bangladeshi students from Ukraine.
+Nepal's Prime Minister Sher Bahadur Deuba on Saturday expressed gratitude to Prime Minister Narendra Modi and his government for evacuating four Nepalese nationals stranded in Ukraine amidst the military offensive by Russia.
+Bangladesh Prime Minister Sheikh Hasina also recently thanked Prime Minister Modi as India rescued nine Bangladeshi students from Ukraine.

-Nepal's Prime Minister Sher Bahadur Deuba on Saturday expressed gratitude to PM Modi and his government for evacuating four Nepalese nationals stranded in Ukraine amidst the military offensive by Russia.
-Bangladeshi Prime Minister Sheikh Hasina also thanked Prime Minister Modi as India rescued nine Bangladeshi students from Ukraine.
+Nepal's Prime Minister Sher Bahadur Deuba on Saturday expressed gratitude to Prime Minister Narendra Modi and his government for evacuating four Nepalese nationals stranded in Ukraine amidst the military offensive by Russia.
+Bangladesh Prime Minister Sheikh Hasina also recently thanked Prime Minister Modi as India rescued nine Bangladeshi students from Ukraine.

 India has also been sending humanitarian aid to Ukraine during this period.